Updated January 10, 2019

 Liquid Calories- Chew your calories and avoid drinking or liquefying them.
 Liquids do not fill you up as much as solid foods of equal calories.

-Dilution Is the Solution – Dilute the calorie density of your meals by filling half of your plate (by visual volume) with non-starchy vegetables and/or fruit and the other half with starchy vegetables, intact whole grains and/or legumes.
+Dilution Is the Solution (the 50/50 guideline) – Dilute the calorie density of your meals by filling half of your plate (by visual volume) with non-starchy vegetables and/or fruit and the other half with starchy vegetables, intact whole grains and/or legumes.

 Vegetables vs. Fats- Non-starchy vegetables are the lowest in calorie density while fat and oil are the highest.
 Adding non-starchy vegetables to any dish will lower the overall calorie density of a meal, while adding even small amounts of fat and/or oil will raise its overall calorie density.